 - Any dispute in relation to the calculation of any Fees due to us (“Fee Dispute“), shall be referred to our auditors for the time being, who shall act as an expert (“Expert”) to resolve the Fee Dispute in accordance with the following principles: the Expert (a) shall investigate the Fee Dispute or matter in question in such manner as he in his sole and absolute discretion considers appropriate (b) shall afford the Parties to the Fee Dispute the opportunity to make such written or oral representations as they wish to make, subject to such reasonable time and other limits as the Expert may prescribe (c) shall have such access as he may reasonably require to the books, records and documents of the Parties for the purpose of determining the dispute (d) shall attempt to reach his determination as soon as practicable in the circumstances (e) his determination shall, in the absence of any fraud, manifest or clerical error, be final and binding on the Parties and (f), shall make a finding as to which Party shall bear the costs and charges of the Expert.

-- Client Systems and Client Services
+- Customer Systems and Customer Services

 - You are solely responsible for properly configuring and using the Services.
-Should you require us to do so, we may assist you from time to time to integrate the Services with your systems and applications (“Client Systems“), provided that you shall at all times remain responsible for the operation and functionality of the Client Systems.
+Should you require us to do so, we may assist you from time to time to integrate the Services with your systems and applications (“Customer Systems“), provided that you shall at all times remain responsible for the operation and functionality of the Customer Systems.
 We shall not be liable for any damages that you may suffer as a result of our assistance, other than damages that arise directly out of our breach of these Terms.

-- You are responsible for properly processing and handling notices you receive from any person claiming that the Client Services or an End User’s content in connection with the Services violates such person’s rights, including any breach of copyright.
+- You are responsible for properly processing and handling notices you receive from any person claiming that the Customer Services or an End User’s content in connection with the Services violates such person’s rights, including any breach of copyright.

-- You grant to us a non-exclusive, royalty-free, worldwide licence for the duration of these Terms to reproduce, distribute, publicly perform, publicly display and digitally perform your data or content (“Client Data“) in connection with the provision of the Services to you.
-You acknowledge and agree that this may involve transmissions of Client Data over various third party networks and changes to conform and adapt to technical requirements of connecting networks and devices.
+- You grant to us a non-exclusive, royalty-free, worldwide licence for the duration of these Terms to reproduce, distribute, publicly perform, publicly display and digitally perform your data or content (“Customer Data”) in connection with the provision of the Services to you.
+You acknowledge and agree that this may involve transmissions of Customer Data over various third party networks and changes to conform and adapt to technical requirements of connecting networks and devices.

-- You further grant to us a non-exclusive, non-transferable, worldwide, perpetual, royalty-free licence to collect, analyse and use data relating to the Services derived from, or related to, Client Data, including for the generation of reports for internal, external and public use (provided only that the data is anonymised or aggregated).
+- You further grant to us a non-exclusive, non-transferable, worldwide, perpetual, royalty-free licence to collect, analyse and use data relating to the Services derived from, or related to, Customer Data, including for the generation of reports for internal, external and public use (provided only that the data is anonymised or aggregated).

 - Your Account